 Our groups will be staying at a few carefully selected hotels in the Central Valley.
 Properties include Hotel Autentico, Hotel Bristol Aeropuerto, Hotel Adventure Inn, La Rosa de America and Hotel Aeropuerto.
 Amenities at all hotels include air conditioning, internet access and a swimming pool to enjoy.

 Hacienda Guachipelin is an eco-resort set atop the mountains with an open air restaurant overlooking the valley.
 Facilities include a pool, patio with hammocks, air conditioned rooms, Wi-Fi, and a recreation space

-Your group will stay at either Hotel San Bosco or Hotel La Pradera.
-Both hotels offer some of the best views of Arenal Volcano.
-Rooms are air conditioned, Wi-Fi enabled and both hotels have refreshing swimming pools.
+Your group will stay at one of the following hotels near Arenal volcano: Hotel San Bosco, Hotel Montechiari, Lavas Tacotal, or Lavas del Arenal.
+All of the hotels offer great views of Arenal Volcano.
+Rooms are air conditioned, Wi-Fi enabled and have refreshing swimming pools.

 At Westcoast Connection nothing else comes first.
 From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.

 Once you are on your trip, you will have sensitive leaders that are caring, approachable and always there for you.
 Your Trip Director and Trip Leaders are people with incredible backgrounds including teachers, guitar players, IRONMAN triathletes, SCUBA divers, volunteers, and so much more.